-- o For a 31-day month, the amount due the facility = \$5,580 less any allowable deductions; the amount that will fund the trust is \$420. - o For a 30-day month, the amount due the facility = \$5,400 less any allowable deductions; the amount that will fund the trust is \$600. - o For a 29-day February, the amount due the facility = \$5,220 less any allowable deductions; the amount that will fund the trust is \$780. - o For a 28-day February, the amount due the facility = \$5,040 less any allowable deductions; the amount that will fund the trust is \$960.
+- o For a 31-day month, the amount due the facility = \$5,580 less any allowable deductions; the amount that will fund the trust is \$420. - o For a 30-day month, the amount due the facility = \$5,400 less any allowable deductions; the amount that will fund the trust is \$600.

+MEDS will calculate the Medicaid Income and the amount that must fund the Income Trust based on the daily Medicaid rate payable to the facility.
 The Trustee will be notified by DOM of the amounts payable to the facility and of any amount of income that must fund the trust each month.
 Income Trusts that are not properly funded do not meet the criteria for a trust exception.